 Let’s dive straight in.

 Recently, we’ve changed the sidebar’s navigation, ‘Posts Newsfeed’ and ‘Campaigns’ were introduced:

 - Posts Newsfeed gives you a unified look at all content across all profiles within the project.
 You have the option to see posts them by platform and get content ideas.

-- Campaigns feature give a side-by-side comparison of posts tags to understand which perform best.
+- Campaigns feature gives a side-by-side comparison of posts tags to understand which one performs better.

 You can measure your goals around content across all social networks with posts tagging.
 We have a few different ways to tag posts within Socialinsider, so here’s a quick introduction on how to get started.

 Once you’ve added profiles or business pages into Socialinsider dashboard, you can access the ‘Posts Newsfeed’ section where you can look at all content across all social media profiles within the project.